MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/reference-connect-version-history-archive.md

   * The installation is not an Express settings or a DirSync upgrade.
   * You've more than 100,000 objects in the metaverse.
   * You are connecting to more than one forest.
 Express setup only connects to one forest.
-  * The AD Connector account is not the default MSOL_ account anymore.
+  * The AD Connector account is not the default Microsoft Graph PowerShell account anymore.
   * The server is set to be in staging mode.
   * You've enabled the user writeback feature.